 Added to this, most standard soft drinks, even the sugar-free ones, are extremely sweet.
 Many people don’t necessarily want something so sickly, and so a drier alcohol-free beer may well appeal.
 There may also be more opportunity to introduce the unconventional flavours that often seem out of place in normal beers.

 The way to present them should be as a superior, more mature alternative to standard carbonated drinks, not as just an emasculated version of normal-strength beer.
 Maybe, if you’re in Spoons, consider having the Beck’s Blue rather than a Coke as part of your soft drink meal deal.
-But, realistically, they’re never going to attract anything like the same level interest and connoisseurship that alcoholic beer does.
+But, realistically, they’re never going to attract anything like the same level of interest and connoisseurship that alcoholic beer does.